Supersampled scanning transmission X-ray microscopy for high-resolution vibration-independent time-resolved imaging: Discussion

-An ROI of $1.3 \times 1$~\textmu m$^2$ was repeatedly scanned in a meander pattern with 50 lines (20~nm/line) at a stage velocity of 10~\textmu m/s.
-A single ROI frame scan requires approximately 7~s to complete.
+A ROI of 1 $\times 1$~\textmu m$^2$ (with an additional cumulative 0.3~\textmu m acceleration/deceleration distance) was repeatedly scanned in a meander pattern with 50 lines (20~nm/line) at a stage velocity of 10~\textmu m/s.
+A single ROI frame scan requires approximately 6~s to complete.
 The ROI frame scan was repeated 300 times, and the position-dependent photon count rate was recorded as described above.
 During the acquisition of this scan, the out-of-plane magnetic field applied to the SAF film, generated by means of a rotatable permanent magnet installed above the sample, was continuously modified from 0 to 50~mT at a velocity of about 1~mT every 6 scanned frames (i.e. 24~\textmu T/s).
 The recorded data was subdivided in 3 ROI-scans datasets.
 From each of them, an image of the magnetic configuration of the sample was reconstructed.
 This resulted in a 100 frame movie of the evolution of the magnetic state of the SAF film under an applied out-of-plane magnetic field from 0 to 50~mT with a 0.5~mT step/frame.
-A choice of recorded frames (the full movie is shown in the Supporting Information) is shown in Fig.~\ref{fig:movie}(a), where they can be compared with the same frames acquired with the standard CV STXM setup (Fig.~\ref{fig:movie}(b)).
+A choice of recorded frames (the full movie is shown in the Supporting Information - note that, as the acceleration and deceleration regions are also recorded in the supersampled image, the ROI will be of $1.3 \times 1$~\textmu m$^2$, while the regular STXM image will have a $1 \times 1$~\textmu m$^2$ ROI) is shown in Fig.~\ref{fig:movie}(a), where they can be compared with the same frames acquired with the standard CV STXM setup (Fig.~\ref{fig:movie}(b)).
 In the latter, several positioning artifacts can be observed.
-Each frame corresponds to a real time step of 18~s, giving a real time of 3 minutes for the movie.
+Each frame corresponds to a real time step of 18~s, giving a real time of 30 minutes for the movie.
 This timestep allows us to directly image (i.e. not stroboscopic imaging) dynamic processes occurring at the minute timescale, whilst maintaining a high image quality and fidelity.
 It has to be noted that the limiting factor for the timestep used in the recorded movie was not the velocity of the piezoelectric stage (a maximum stage velocity of 300~\textmu m/s can be achieved) but rather the acquired image statistics (i.e. Poisson noise-limited imaging).
 As PolLux is a bending magnet beamline, the photon flux at the detector is limited to about 1~MPh/s \cite{Raabe2008}, which results in a Poisson noise of about 1.5~\% for each of the frames shown in Fig.~\ref{fig:movie}, compared to an XMCD contrast of about 2.5~\% for this sample.
 Thanks to the significantly higher coherent photon flux delivered to the endstation \cite{Streun2018}, an undulator-based beamline at a DLSR source will easily overcome this limitation, allowing for the acquisition of (non-reproducible) dynamics in the second and sub-second timescales.
 This is of interest for many applications, such as, e.g., the investigation of nucleation processes and phase transitions \cite{Alpert2022}.